RETURN to part 3

 Trout Island appears to the right in that photo (MAP).

 My guides shared the leftovers of their venison barbeque dinner from last night as we bobbed to our destination, cheerily discussing island stuff.
 One thing that came up was the old airfield that had been on High Island near the first farm field--I had not found it.
 Granted all that remained was a clearing and a metal ring on an old knotty pine pole that once held the windsock, but I had been on the lookout for it.
 Jon explained that I had been very close.
 He also went on to say that all of the old air strips on these islands that were once maintained by the DNR had recently been rendered unusable.
 They did this on purpose by ploughing large ruts across them to prevent unauthorized people from landing there, for whatever reason.
 All three of us cursed the idiocy of this typically nitwitted governmental decision.
 So now pilots in distress must be forced to crash-land, or drop it in the drink?
 What happens when it's one of their own DNR planes that develops engine trouble in a storm?
-I guess they'll probably use more of our tax money to build all-new landing strips on every island then, huh?
-Fuckin imbeciles.

 Jon also mentioned that he was in fact a Detroiter, originally, having grown up at Evergreen & 7 Mile.
-Crazy--I would never have pegged this guy as being from around the way, but sure enough he spent the first half of his life there (granted it wasn't quite as brutal back then).
+Crazy--I would never have pegged this guy as being from around the way, but sure enough he spent the first half of his life there (granted it was a different city back then).
 He had scored a great-paying white collar job for an auto manufacturer at a young age and had been told that if he stuck with it, he was "set for life."
 But around the time he turned 25 he decided he needed more than that out of life, and gathered up his wife and all the money he had earned so far, bought a boat and took up residence on Beaver Island, hoping to be able to cut it in the hard life of an islander.
 That was in May of 1978, exactly 35 years ago.
 Back then no one wanted to live way the hell out here, so island real estate was still dirt-cheap he said.

 Jon found it easier to make a life on the island than he expected, and soon found himself at the helm of a rather lucrative construction business building cottages for the rich executive types he used to work for.
 He never looked back.
 In fact he has not been back to Detroit (or even really been back to the mainland much) since he left in 1978.
 He asked me what it was like back there these days, since he had been hearing so much talk of it in the media.
 "Is it really as bad as they're saying?"

-Wow…this guy really didn't have a clue, did he?
+Wow…this guy really didn't know, did he?
 He had managed to deftly sidestep the entire downfall of Detroit…he was completely insulated.
 Amazing.
 On the other hand, I had been born at the exact same time that he left, and ironically have only witnessed Detroit's demise in my lifetime.
 I took a deep breath and sighed before attempting to fill him in on the past three and a half decades of modern history as he sat and listened intently, a distant fascination on his face, though he seemed barely able to comprehend.
-It was like I was talking to someone who had just stepped out of a time machine wearing bellbottoms and a perm, trying to explain to them how the vibrant, crowded neighborhoods of 1978 were gone and replaced by empty prairies full of wrack and ruin.
+It was like I was talking to someone who had just stepped out of a time machine wearing bellbottoms and a disco medallion, trying to explain to them how the vibrant, crowded neighborhoods of 1978 were gone and replaced by empty prairies full of wrack and ruin.
 He was the ultimate example of white flight.
 Incredible.

 Seas were much calmer today in the passage, and we made good time.
 I could already tell today would be warmer.
 We passed a long sand spit extending out from Whiskey Island's tail, with waves breaking over it just off our port side: